 I was a tenacious investigator.
 Pulling from my experiences and skills I had learned, I engaged in a series of Freedom of Information requests for all documents related to my investigation, tribunal, and handling of my case.
 Sifting through thousands of documents I found the nuggets of truth that identified the RCMP mismanagement and abuses in my case.

-Submitting this to the Federal Court of Canada on appeal, my forced resignation was overturned.
+Submitting this to the Federal Court of Canada on appeal, my dismissal was overturned.
 The Federal Court identified the two key areas of administrative law that the RCMP breached, known as the principals of natural justice : procedural fairness and reasonable apprehension of bias.

 I won my case – in both courts of public opinion and law – was re-instated to the RCMP and was able to negotiate my retirement with dignity.
 I have not carried a badge since January 8, 2000, but it will always be inside my chest, where it belongs.